Stranger Things (franchise): Books

 An official Stranger Things Mad Libs book written by Gabriella DeGennaro was released on May 3, 2022.
-An updated edition is scheduled for release on September 16, 2025.
+An updated edition released on September 16, 2025.

-Random House will publish books compiling the scripts of the series, beginning with Stranger Things: The Complete Scripts – Season 1 and Season 2, both set for release on September 2, 2025.
-Season 3 will follow on October 7, 2025, with Season 4 scheduled for release on November 4, 2025.
+Random House published books compiling the scripts of the series, beginning with Stranger Things: The Complete Scripts – Season 1 and Season 2, released on September 2, 2025.
+Season 3 followed on October 7, 2025, with Season 4 released on November 4, 2025.

+A Dungeons & Dragons-themed book, Stranger Things: Dungeons & Dragons: Tales from the Table by Jim Zub and Stacy King, was released exclusively at Target stores on November 4, 2025.

+Another behind-scenes book, Stranger Things: The Official Story Behind the Legendary Series written by Gina McIntyre, was released exclusively at Target stores on June 20, 2026.

 Insight Editions released Stranger Things Tarot Deck and Guidebook on August 16, 2022, followed by Stranger Things: The Ultimate Pop-up Book on August 30, 2022.

-Thunder Bay Press is set to release Stranger Things World of Stickers: Art Inspired by the Series, a keepsake sticker book, on September 30, 2025.
+Thunder Bay Press released Stranger Things World of Stickers: Art Inspired by the Series, a keepsake sticker book, on September 30, 2025.

-The Stranger Things Annual 2026 will be released on September 30, 2025.
+The Stranger Things Annual 2026 was released on September 30, 2025.

 In the second quarter of 2019, UK publisher Obverse Books released a book of Stranger Things Season 1, written by Paul Driscoll, as part of its Silver Archive series.

 Spanish publisher Monsa Publications released Stranger Things: Tribute on May 1, 2020, followed by Stranger Things: Tribute 1983/1986 on January 1, 2024.
 Both books feature artwork inspired by the series, with accompanying text presented in both Spanish and English.